 Donna Kastner, Founder & Chief Trailblazer at Retirepreneur

-Through her consulting practice, Donna helps conference & trade show organizers harness the power of content marketing to amplify reach and transform casual attendees into raving fans.
-Now, with the launch of Retirepreneur.com, Donna's building a dynamic community for professionals age 50+ who are striving to make a smooth segue from full-time job to part-time consulting gig.
+Through her consulting practice, Donna helps conference and trade show organizers harness the power of content marketing to amplify reach and transform casual attendees into raving fans.
+Now, with the launch of Retirepreneur.com, Donna's building a dynamic community for professionals age 50+ who are striving to make a smooth segue from a full-time job to a part-time consulting gig.

 With more than 20 years of experience in the field of program development and meeting planning, Johnnie White is the Sr. Director, Global Education, Meetings and Strategic Partnerships at the American Academy of Otolaryngology.
-Prior to this position he was the Executive Director of Center for Education at the Cardiovascular Research Foundation (CRF).
-In this role, Johnnie was responsible for the strategic management and planning of the annual Transcatheter Cardiovascular Therapeutics Scientific Symposium, which attracts an attendance of 12,000 and is one of the most technology advance medical meetings in the industry, as well as more than 40 other educational programs.
-He was the 2013 Chair of the Board of Directors for the Professional Convention Management Association & is a Board Member on the Association of Women in Events.
+Prior to this position, he was the Executive Director of Center for Education at the Cardiovascular Research Foundation (CRF).
+In this role, Johnnie was responsible for the strategic management and planning of the annual Transcatheter Cardiovascular Therapeutics Scientific Symposium, which attracts an attendance of 12,000 and is one of the most technologically advanced medical meetings in the industry, as well as more than 40 other educational programs.
+He was the 2013 Chair of the Board of Directors for the Professional Convention Management Association and is a Board Member on the Association of Women in Events.